CandidlyRed/standaloneSWUpdate/README.md

 - Add a verification step before successful installation and parition switches ^

 - Defining the hash is a seperate problem

+TODO:

+- Curl from url and use that as the file to install
+- Generate hash incrementally
+- Match data with target description.
+Reject/accept based on hash